caleb531/automata/docs/migration.md

 # Automata Migration Guide

+## Backwards-incompatible changes from v8 to v9

+### Dependency Changes

+Python 3.8 support has been dropped.
+Please upgrade to Python 3.9 or later to use Automata v9.

 ## Backwards-incompatible changes from v7 to v8

 ### Dependency Changes

 Python 3.7 support has been dropped.
-Please upgrade to Python 3.9 or later to use Automata v8.
+Please upgrade to Python 3.8 or later to use Automata v8.

 Diagrams are no longer being generated using `pydot`; this dependency has been